West Side Corporation Site

 - June 2011 - OU1 soils remediation completed.
 Onsite groundwater studies initiated.

 Operable Unit 1 (on-site soils/groundwater): Design of the on-site cleanup was completed in June 2004.
 Remedial construction of the ERH/SVE treatment system was initiated in November 2004 and completed in early December 2005.
 Power up of the ERH treatment system was initiated in December 2005.
 ERH operation and confirmation of successful performance was completed in April 2006.
 SVE treatment system operations were completed in June 2011.
 Additional investigation and remediation of residual VOCs in onsite groundwater is ongoing.
-An in-situ pilot study utilizing chemical reagents expects to be initiated in Spring 2012.
+An in-situ pilot study utilizing chemical reagents was initiated in Spring 2012 and continues.

-Operable Unit 3 (soil vapor): Since May 2005, the NYSDEC and the New York State Department of Health (NYSDOH) have tested soil gas and the air in and surrounding over 120 homes near the former West Side facility to monitor the effects of vapor intrusion.
-As a result, the NYSDEC has installed sub-slab depressurization systems in twenty-nine (29) homes to date.
+Operable Unit 3 (soil vapor): Since May 2005, DEC and the New York State Department of Health (NYSDOH) have tested soil gas and the air in and surrounding over 120 homes near the former West Side facility to monitor the effects of vapor intrusion.
+As a result, DEC has installed sub-slab depressurization systems in twenty-nine (29) homes to date.

 - Continue on with the OU1 groundwater pilot study.